 Approaching St-Paul-de-Vence, you are struck by the sight of the superbly preserved walls encircling the village before entering through a stone archway into a network of narrow cobbled streets lined with art galleries and boutiques, restaurants and cafés.
+St Paul is deservedly popular and bustling by day and particularly atmospheric in the evening.
 Enjoy panoramic views from the south side of the village, and watch the locals play pétanque in the square on the north side.
-Then, in the Chapelle des Pénitents Blancs, marvel at the unique stained glass windows and mosaics designed by artist Jean-Michel Folon, or visit the Fondation Maeght museum to see works of modern art by Kandinsky, Chagall and many others.
 Beyond the immediate area St-Paul is well placed, both for visiting the Riviera coast, with all its cultural and leisure attractions, or for heading into the mountainous hinterland to enjoy walking, adventure activities and scenic drives.

 Often referred to as ‘the perfume capital’, Grasse has been at the forefront of the perfume industry since the 18th century, and is still responsible for producing the majority of France’s natural aromas and also flavourings.
-The perfumeries offer free guided tours to see how the locally grown flowers were traditionally processed to make scents, and there are many boutiques around town selling all manner of fragrant products.
+The perfumeries offer free guided tours to see how the locally grown flowers were traditionally processed to make scents.
 Grasse’s other most notable landmark is its 11th century cathedral, which contains three works by Rubens and one by Jean-Honoré Fragonard, a world famous painter who was born here.
 Keen golfers will revel in the choice of world class courses in this area, and there are good road and rail links down to the Riviera coast, where myriad attractions await.